Optimization

 CLM's research program is built around this principle.
 Our AI Content & Rankings study analyzed the relationship between AI-generated content and search performance across thousands of law firm pages.
 Our PageSpeed study examined whether Core Web Vitals scores actually predict rankings.
 In both cases, the data challenged the assumptions most agencies operate on.
 That kind of research gives our clients content that AI engines treat as uniquely valuable.

-For individual law firms, original content might look like analysis of local verdict trends, case study narratives that walk through legal processes in a specific jurisdiction, or data-driven assessments of claim values drawn from your firm's own experience.
+For individual law firms, original content might look like an analysis of local verdict trends, case study narratives that walk through legal processes in a specific jurisdiction, or data-driven assessments of claim values drawn from your firm's own experience.
 The key is that nobody else can produce this content because it comes from your actual practice.

 Level 3: Structured Signals — Making Your Content Machine-Readable